electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 ### Architecture

-The cells inside a module can be connected different ways.
+The cells inside a module can be connected in different ways.

 - Serial connecting gives a higher voltage
-- Paralell connection gives a higher capacity.
+- Parallel connection gives a higher capacity.

 #### Example 1

-Below you see how modules on e-tron 55 are.
+Below you see how modules on the Audi e-tron 55 are.
 There are 12 cells per module.
-They are grouped in 3 groups where 4 cells are connected in paralell.
-Then those groups are connected in serial giving it a 3 serial 4 paralell configuration (3s4p).
-With 60AH for each cell and a nominal voltage on 3.66 this module have a capacity on
-240AH and 11 volts.
+They are grouped into 3 groups where 4 cells are connected in parallel.
+Then those groups are connected in serial giving it a 3 serial 4 parallel configuration (3s4p).
+With 60AH for each cell and a nominal voltage of 3.66 volts, this module has a capacity of 240AH and 11 volts.

 ![Battery](/models/e-tron/drivetrain/battery/95kwhconnection.drawio.svg "3s4p connection")

 #### Example 2

-Below you see how modules on e-tron 50 are.
+Below you see how modules on the Audi e-tron 50 are.
 There are 12 cells per module.
-They are grouped in 4 groups where 2 cells are connected in paralell.
-Then those groups are connected in serial giving it a 4 serial 2 paralell configuration (3s4p).
-With 60AH for each cell and a nominal voltage on 3.66 this module have a capacity on
+They are grouped into 4 groups where 2 cells are connected in parallel.
+Then those groups are connected in serial giving it a 4 serial 2 parallel configuration (3s4p).
+With 60AH for each cell and a nominal voltage of 3.66 volts, this module has a capacity of
 180AH and 14.666 volts.

 ![Battery](/models/e-tron/drivetrain/battery/71kwhconnection.drawio.svg "4s3p connection")